SAP/gigya-nSS/README.md

   }
 }
 ```
-Unzip the gigya-sdk-nss-engine.zip file and drag the folder to your root application folder.

-In your project build.gradle file, add the following (this will allow the application to import the necessary Flutter dependencies and will link the NSS engine as a local reference).:
+In your project build.gradle file, add the following:
 ```
 allprojects {
   repositories {